VSpaceCode/vscode-which-key/README.md

   ]
 }
 ```
 In this example, when `m` click, it will find the first item that matches the current contrition.
 If no configured key matches the current condition, a default item showing a buffer menu will be use.
-Any item that has invalid key will be default item.
+Any item that has invalid key will used as default item.

 #### Overrides
 This is again similar with the `bindings` type.

-To override the condition binding item completely, the following config will overrides the `m` completely with the provided bindings.
+To override the condition binding item completely, the following config will overrides the `m` binding completely with the provided override.
 ```json
 {
   "whichkey.bindingOverrides": [